heathhenley/AOC/README.md

 numbers we had in the winning set.
-For part two, I used another dictionary to track the current count of cards, when cards win they update their count in the dictionary by however many copies their are of that card.
+For part two, I used another dictionary to track the current count of cards, when cards win they update their count in the dictionary by however many copies there are of that card.

 ### Day 5:
 I had a lot of trouble with the second part of this one.
 First